Sebastian Beach: Background and character

 Like all butlers in properly run Edwardian homes, Beach is always known by his surname.
 He is a heavy-set man, whose favourite pastime is drinking port in the pantry, though he occasionally switches to brandy during crises.
 He has a pleasant singing voice, a mellow baritone reminiscent of a cask of very old, dry sherry.

 He is somewhat more emotional than Wodehouse's other famous domestic servant, Jeeves, although, when in the company of his masters, Beach generally limits himself to a slightly raised eyebrow, even when strongly moved.
 According to Richard Usborne, Beach is a hypochondriac in Something Fresh and complains about corns, an ingrowing toenail, swollen joints, nervous headaches, and the lining of his stomach.
 However, this is not the case in the later books.

 Before joining the staff at Blandings, he was once employed by the somewhat eccentric Major-General Magnus.
-He has grown very proud of the castle and of its museum.
+He was grown very proud of the castle and of its museum.
 A discerning man, he regrets Lady Constance's fondness for artistic types, finding their dress sense inappropriate.
 He is also very proud of the Hon.
 Galahad, who, in the general opinion of the Servants' Hall, sheds lustre on the Castle.

 He is very fond of Ronnie Fish, whom he has known from childhood and used to take fishing on the lake; he is particularly malleable to that youth's persuasions.
 Ever grateful for Ronnie's reliable racing tips, he is at one point persuaded to assist Ronnie in keeping the Empress of Blandings in a cottage in the woods.
 The strain on his conscience is, however, grave.
 He later repeats the feat, helping Fish load the pig into the dicky of his car.

 He has similar relationships with Angela, whom he has also known since her childhood and for whose entertainment he (quite convincingly) impersonated a hippopotamus, as well as with Millicent, who also sported in Beach's pantry when a child; he cut elephants out of paper for her and taught her tricks with pieces of string.

 His mother lives in Eastbourne; and his niece, Maudie, the bohemian of the family, ran away from home to become a barmaid at the old Criterion (where she was familiar with Galahad and Sir Gregory Parsloe-Parsloe) under the name of Maudie Montrose; she later married several times before getting back together with her old flame "Tubby" Parsloe.

 As mentioned in Galahad at Blandings, Beach won a choir boys' bicycle race in his youth, and recently won the Market Blandings Darts Tournament.
 He inherits the library of thriller novels that Freddie Threepwood collected before his marriage.